-Interest paid on federal student loans made through the Federal Direct Loan Program and the Federal Family Education Loan (FFEL) program count toward the student loan interest deduction.
+Interest paid on federal student loan debt made through the Federal Direct Loan Program and the Federal Family Education Loan (FFEL) program is eligible.

 On the other hand, loans from someone who is related to you or loans from a retirement plan aren’t eligible for the student loan interest deduction.

 The loan must be a student loan borrowed for you, your spouse or your dependent.

 To qualify for the student loan interest deduction, the loan that you’ve taken out must also have been used solely to pay for qualified higher education expenses.

 Examples of a qualified higher education expense will typically include things like:

 - College tuition fees